 Discover more luxury resorts in Virginia Wine Country.
 The iconic Keswick Hall Resort has been recently refurbished with a new spa, a Jean Georges restaurant, guest rooms, golf course & more – a beautiful resort in wine country near Charlottesville Virginia.
 Closer to Washington DC, you can enjoy a stay at the incredible Salamander Inn, a stunning resort in Virginia’s hunt & wine countries.
 Dining, equestrian activities and more await guests to Middleburg.

 is a freelance writer specializing in arts, entertainment, travel with pets, and European destinations.
-Author of Fido’s Virginia and Fido’s Florida (both Countryman), she is a member of the Society of American Travel Writers and lives in St. Petersburg with her two dogs, Tipsy and Max.
+Author of Fido’s Virginia and Fido’s Florida (both Countryman), she is a member of the Society of American Travel Writers and lives in Richmond, Virginia with her German Shepherd, Lola, and her cat, Gizmo.

 Virginia Wine & Country celebrates elevated living in Virginia Wine Country.
 Virginia Wine & Country Life is a semi-annual luxury print magazine with a full digital presence.
 The Virginia Wine & Country Gold Book is an annual guide to the top award-winning wines, wineries and experiences in Virginia Wine Country.
 The annual Virginia Wine & Country Wedding Planner is an art book of elegant Virginia weddings.
 The brand includes the Virginia Wine & Country Shop in Ivy, Va.
 It is a beautiful lifestyle boutique that brings the pages of the magazines to life.
 Virginia Wine & Country tells the stories of Virginia wineries, the farm-to-table movement, luxury travel, entertaining, art and the elegant country lifestyle.
 Ivy Life & Style Media also provides branding, web design and PR services for the wine industry.